 In some ways, the Nokia 5.3 is actually a better purchase than the Nokia 7.2 thanks to a snappy Qualcomm Snapdragon 665 chipset, 6GB of RAM, 64GB of storage, and overall similar experience.
 The Nokia 5.3 has easily overtaken the Nokia 4.2 as probably the best affordable phone made by HMD Global.
 A quad camera, excellent battery, and overall great experience can be had for just $199.

 At $199.99, it’s hard to truly fault the Nokia 5.3 You’ll get at least two full OS upgrades, a decent camera, reasonably good performance, and a build that is impressive at this price point.
 It’s just a really sensibly priced smartphone that gives you a heck of a lot without too much corner-cutting.
-For an elderly relative, a backup smartphone or for someone’s ever smartphone, then the Nokia 5.3 is a really exceptional choice.
+For an elderly relative, a backup smartphone, or someone’s ever smartphone, then the Nokia 5.3 is a really exceptional choice.

 Samsung Galaxy A51